 Providing written information, posting notices or distributing brochures is not sufficient if the custodian should have known the individual cannot read or cannot understand the notice.
 If the custodian determines an individual requires assistance understanding the notice, the custodian may assist the individual by using an interpreter (if available), or explaining the information in the notice directly to the individual.

-Express consent is not defined in PHIA, but has been defined as a clear and voluntary indication of preference or choice, usually oral or written, and freely given in circumstances where the available options and their consequences have been made clear.
-Express consent of the individual to whom the personal health information relates is required in a number of different sections of the Act for collection, use and disclosure of that personal health information.
+Express consent is not defined in PHIA, but is understood to be a clear and voluntary indication of preference or choice, usually oral or written, and freely given in circumstances where the available options and their consequences have been made clear.
+Express consent of the individual to whom the personal health information relates is required in several different sections of the Act for collection, use and disclosure of that personal health information.

 Express consent of the individual to whom the personal health information relates is required for the disclosure of the information:

-- by a custodian to a non-custodian (unless required or authorized by law)
+- by a custodian to a non-custodian who is not within the individual's circle of care (unless required or authorized by law)

-- by a custodian to another custodian if it is not for the purpose of providing health care (unless required or authorized by law)
+- by a custodian to another custodian who is not within the individual's circle of care if it is not for the purpose of providing health care (unless required or authorized by law)

 - for fund-raising activities